If you want a filter with depth, character, and complexity; look no further.

 The brain of the operation.
 With your filters prepared, your processing selected, and your mod envelopes assigned, you can link your envelopes, random, and mod osc to over 20 destinations, all discretely configurable.

-with plugins you’ll actually use
+Effects you'll actually use

 Oberheim® is a registered trademark of Tom Oberheim®, which is in no way associated or affiliated with Arturia.
 All manufacturer and product names mentioned on this page are trademarks of their respective owners, which are in no way associated or affiliated with Arturia.
 The trademarks of other manufacturers are used solely to identify the products of those manufacturers whose features and sound were studied during the development.
 All names of equipment, inventors, and manufacturers have been included for illustrative and educational purposes only, and do not suggest any affiliation or endorsement by any equipment inventor or manufacturer.